 Billing codes are submitted to our Billing Department, who then submits them to the insurance company.
 After the insurance company decides, the Billing Department will send out any applicable invoices.

-Our office will be happy to provide the code(s) for any procedure performed or planned so that the patient can verify patient responsibility with the insurance company.
+Our office will be happy to provide the code(s) for any procedure performed or planned, after the condition has been assessed, so that the patient can verify patient responsibility.
+Before the condition has been assessed, we will not be able to provide any quotes.
 Thank you.